BestTimesToVisit.com Logo

 STM Metro

 Montreal's subway system is efficient and clean, connecting most major tourist areas and neighborhoods.
-It's the quickest way to get around, especially during peak hours when traffic can be brutal.
+It's the fastest way to get around the city, especially during peak hours when traffic can be heavy.

-Tip:Download the 'Chrono' app for real-time schedules and route planning.
-Avoid rush hour (7:30-9:30 AM and 4:00-6:00 PM) if possible, as it gets crowded.
-Purchase a reloadable 'OPUS' card for convenience if you plan on using public transit frequently; you can buy these at most metro stations.
-Don't try to swipe your card twice; it won't work and you'll just look silly.
+Tip:Download the Chrono app for real-time schedules and route planning.
+Avoid rush hour (7:30-9:30 AM and 4:00-6:00 PM) if you prefer a less crowded experience.
+Purchase a reloadable OPUS card for convenience if you plan on using public transit frequently; single tickets are paper and can be easily lost.
+Be mindful of the 'quiet zones' on some cars during off-peak hours.

 BIXI Bike Share

-BIXI is Montreal's popular bike-sharing system, operating from April to November.
-It's a fantastic way to explore neighborhoods like the Plateau Mont-Royal or along the Lachine Canal at your own pace.
+BIXI is Montreal's popular bike-sharing system, with stations conveniently located throughout the city.
+It's a fantastic way to explore neighborhoods like the Plateau or the Old Port at your own pace, especially in warmer months.

-Taxis are readily available, especially in tourist areas and at designated stands.
-Uber and Eva (a Quebec-based ride-sharing service) are also popular options for door-to-door convenience.
+Taxis are readily available at designated stands, hotels, and can be hailed on the street.
+Uber and Eva (a local ride-sharing app) are also popular options for door-to-door service.

-Cost:Taxis start around $3.50 CAD with a per-kilometer charge.
-Uber and Eva prices vary based on demand but are generally competitive with taxis.
+Cost:Taxis start at $3.50 CAD with additional per-kilometer charges.
+Uber/Eva prices vary based on demand.

 Cost:Free!